S.91 - Indian Employment, Training and Related Services Consolidation Act of 2017115th Congress (2017-2018) |

-“Indian Employment, Training and Related Services Consolidation Act of 2017
+Indian Employment, Training and Related Services Consolidation Act of 2017

-This bill amends the Indian Employment, Training and Related Services Demonstration Act of 1992 to revise the program that provides for the integration of employment, training, and related services programs for Indian tribes.
-The Act is renamed the Indian Employment, Training and Related Services Act of 1992.
+(Sec.
+2) This bill amends the Indian Employment, Training and Related Services Demonstration Act of 1992 to rename the Act to the Indian Employment, Training and Related Services Act of 1992 and to revise the program that provides for the integration of employment, training, and related services programs for Indian tribes.

-The bill revises the process for: (1) federal agencies to grant or deny a tribe's request to waive statutory, regulatory, or administrative requirements to efficiently implement an integration plan, and (2) the Department of the Interior to approve or disapprove an integration plan.
+(Sec.
+8) The bill revises the process for: (1) federal agencies to grant or deny a tribe's request to waive statutory, regulatory, or administrative requirements to efficiently implement an integration plan; and (2) the Department of the Interior to approve or disapprove an integration plan.
 A tribe is granted certain hearing and appeal rights if Interior disapproves its plan.